nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 In order to run multiple ION instances in one host, specific, different IPCS keys must be used for each instance, and several  variables must be set properly in the shell environment.
 Please see the ION Deployment Guide (included with the ION distribution) for more information on how to do that.

-We recommend that most users, unless due to specific contrain that they must run multiple ION instance on one host, to run each ION instance on a separate host or (VM).
+We recommend that most users, unless due to specific constraints that require running multiple ION instances on one host, run each ION instance on a separate host or VM.

 ## Setup UDP Configuration on Two Hosts